 Peony Books.
 We no longer carry literature for sale concerning peonies, but recommend the following.
 A good selection of books can be ordered through the American Peony Society at very reasonable prices.
 To purchase these books go to The American Peony Society-Publications.
-There are number of other outstanding books through the APS, that I do not have listed here.
+There are number of other outstanding books through the APS, which are not have listed here.
 These are listed for sale at the above URL.
 A good selection of peony related literature can also be purchased using Amazon.com.
 There are many peony publications and books and not all contain accurate information, thus the consumer should beware.

 Lily (Lilium) Books.
 We no longer carry literature for sale concerning lilies, but recommend the following.
 The North American Lily Society-Other Publications is the best source of accurate and appealing lily publications.
 We recommend two books, but there are others that are more focused on lily related topics.

 |Let’s Grow Lilies.
 Virginia Howie.
 A 48 page illustrated handbook of lily culture, covering virtually everything you need to know about growing lilies.
 A great book for the beginner and the more experienced grower alike.
 Updated 2011 edition, with new full color cover.

 Please note that a copy of this book is included with a new NALS Membership.